Please provide your zip code to see plans in your area.

 These plans are called “grandmothered” or “transitional” policies.
 They must abide by some ACA regulations, such as the ban on lifetime and annual limits for essential health benefits, but the coverage they offer can remain generally the same as it was prior to 2014.
-Thirty-two states opted to allow their grandmothered plans to remain in force for 2020; most of these states will likely allow grandmothered plans to renew again for 2021 as well.
+The majority of the states have opted to go along with the federal guidance that allows grandmothered plans to renew, but the number of people enrolled in these plans has been steadily decreasing over time.

 Grandmothered plans also count as minimum essential coverage.

-In addition to grandfathered plans and grandmothered plans (both of which are major medical health insurance), there are other plans that are not major medical insurance, are not regulated by the ACA, and are thus not required to follow the guidelines of the ACA.
+In addition to grandfathered plans and grandmothered plans (both of which are major medical health insurance), there are other plans that are not regulated by the ACA, and are thus not required to follow the guidelines of the ACA.

 They include short-term medical insurance (also referred to as temporary health insurance), accident supplements, fixed-dollar indemnity plans, dental/vision plans, some limited-benefit policies, critical-illness policies, and medical discount plans.
 These plans are not ACA-compliant coverage, and they continue to operate under state regulations much the way they did prior to the ACA.

 They also do not fulfill the shared responsibility provision, since they are not minimum essential coverage.
 Although there’s no longer a federal penalty for not having minimum essential coverage, there is a penalty if you’re in DC, New Jersey, California, Massachusetts, or Rhode Island.
-With the exception of New Jersey, all of these states eliminated grandmothered plans already, but grandfathered plans do fulfill the individual mandate in those states.
-Plans that aren’t minimum essential coverage (like short-term health insurance), however, do not fulfill the requirement to have health coverage.
+Short-term health insurance is not available in any of those states, but other types of non-ACA-compliant coverage, such as fixed indemnity plans, do tend to be available, and will not count as fulfilling a state-based individual mandate.

 How the Affordable Care Act's subsidies are calculated, and who is eligible to receive them under the American Rescue Plan.